Caliente Hipódromo: Rebuild and arena

 The resort is currently owned by millionaire politician Jorge Hank who gave the Agua Caliente Casino and Resort its current name "Hipódromo de Agua Caliente", or Caliente Hipódromo.

 The Estadio Caliente stadium was built in the grounds and opened in 2007.
 According to The New York Times, prior to 2007, "the site of Estadio Caliente was a muddy pit surrounded by a defunct racetrack and populated by hippos and alligators, part of a private zoo owned by the millionaire Jorge Hank Rhon" through his family company Grupo Caliente in 2007, he also founded the soccer team Club Tijuana to play at the Caliente Estadio, with the casino and dog-racing track on the next lot.
 The zoo moved to an adjacent lot.
 By 2009, the stadium was still under construction and at reduced capacity, as it still was in 2017.
 By 2017, the stadium had 27,000 seats and was at 90 percent capacity for the winter season.

 The resort was renovated in the 2010s.

 Facility and features

-Along with the casino itself and dog racing, the property has 340 rooms, golf games, a nightclub, and a spa.
+The casino & property has 340 rooms, golf games, a nightclub, and a spa.
 Also on the property is the Estadio Caliente.
 Caliente Hipódromo is currently the largest branch of the Casino Caliente casino chain, and beyond the racetrack and arena, it houses a casino with race betting, hundreds of slot machines, a restaurant and a Starbucks café.